Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

-where $\text{Conv}_i$ represents a 2D convolutional layer with kernel size $3 \times 3$ and padding size 1 (except for the final layer which uses $1 \times 1$ convolution), preserving original spatial dimensions. $BN_i$ denotes batch normalization, $\phi$ is the ReLU activation function, and $C_i$ are the channel dimensions of the intermediate feature maps (e.g., $C_1=64$, $C_2=32$, $C_3=16$ in our work).
+where $\text{Conv}_i$ represents a 2D convolutional layer with kernel size $3 \times 3$ and padding size 1 (except for the final layer which uses $1 \times 1$ convolution), preserving original spatial dimensions. $\phi$ is the ReLU activation function, and $C_i$ are the channel dimensions of the intermediate feature maps (e.g., $C_1=64$, $C_2=32$, $C_3=16$ in our work).
 Dropout with rate $\delta=0.2$ is applied after each intermediate convolutional layer.
 The final class probabilities are obtained through:

-Unlike the MLP approach, the CNN merger maintains the spatial structure of predictions throughout the fusion process.
 Each convolutional layer captures local relationships between the predictions of both models, allowing the network to learn spatial patterns in prediction agreement or disagreement.
 This spatial-aware fusion can be particularly beneficial for complex scenes where the performance of individual models varies spatially.